 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Box Surgery in the last financial year was £51,257 before tax and National Insurance.
-This is for 9 part time GPs and 2 Locums who worked in the practice for more than six months.
+The average pay for GPs working in The Box Surgery and The Firs Surgery in the last financial year was £110,361 before tax and National Insurance.
+This is for: 9 part time GPs who worked in the practice for six months or more.